wagood/laralist/README.md

 * [Artisan RunX](https://github.com/monurakkaya/artisan-runx) Run multiple Laravel Artisan commands with a single command
 <!-- artisan, console -->

+* [ASetting](https://github.com/AuroraWebSoftware/ASetting) is a Laravel package that allows you to manage settings dynamically in your Laravel applications.
+With this package, you can organize settings in groups stored in the database, supporting various types of settings for easy management. <!-- setting -->

 * [Avatar](https://github.com/laravolt/avatar) Display unique avatar for any user based on their (initials) name.

 * [Azure Email Communication Service (ECS)](https://github.com/hafael/azure-mailer-driver) for Laravel.
 This library provides developers with a simple set of features for sending Laravel Framework emails through the Microsoft Azure ECS service.